 The researchers conclude, “Parents should have their concussed kids lay off high-level mental activity including homework and reading.
 But no video games or texting either!
 Restricting such activities could help kids with head injuries heal as much as five times faster.”

-When Boston University researchers autopsied the brains of 85 athletes (including NFL, college, and high school football players) with histories of concussions, they found 80 percent showed evidence of chronic traumatic encephalopathy (CTE), a degenerative brain disease linked to dementia
+When Boston University researchers autopsied the brains of 85 athletes (including NFL, college, and high school football players) with histories of concussions, they found 80 percent showed evidence of chronic traumatic encephalopathy (CTE), a degenerative brain disease linked to dementia and death.

 2. Ice Hockey